rahildoshi97/pymatlib/paper/paper.md

 affiliations:
   - name: Friedrich-Alexander-Universität Erlangen-Nürnberg, Germany
     index: 1
-date: 22 July 2025
+date: 24 July 2025
 bibliography: paper.bib
 ---

 # Summary

-PyMatLib is an extensible, open-source Python library that streamlines the definition and use of temperature-dependent material properties in computational simulations.
+PyMatLib is an extensible, open-source Python library that streamlines the definition and use of material properties in numerical simulations.
+The library allows researchers to define complex material behaviors in simple human-readable YAML files, which are automatically converted into symbolic mathematical expressions for direct use in scientific computing frameworks.
+PyMatLib supports both pure metals and alloys, offers six different property definition methods, and intelligently manages dependencies between different material properties.
+It is designed for high-performance computing applications, and serves as a seamless bridge between experimental data and numerical simulation.

+# Statement of Need

 The physical characteristics of materials, such as thermal conductivity, density, and heat capacity, in fields like metal casting, heat treatment, and thermal analysis, change significantly with temperature.
 Accurately modeling these changes is a persistent challenge.

-PyMatLib addresses this by allowing researchers to define complex material behaviors in simple human-readable YAML files, which are automatically converted into symbolic mathematical expressions for direct use in scientific computing frameworks.
-PyMatLib supports both pure metals and alloys, offers six different property definition methods, and intelligently manages dependencies between different material properties.
-It is designed for high-performance computing applications in materials science and heat transfer, and serves as a seamless bridge between experimental data and numerical simulation.

-# Statement of Need

-The accurate representation of temperature-dependent material properties is fundamental to the fidelity of computational materials science, thermal analysis, and multi-physics simulations [@lewis1996finite; @zienkiewicz2013finite].
+Material properties are not constants—they are typically dependent on variables such as temperature, pressure, or concentration, which creates significant challenges for accurate numerical simulations in fields like metal casting, heat treatment, and thermal analysis [@lewis1996finite; @zienkiewicz2013finite].
+The knowledge base for material properties varies dramatically across different materials: some well-established materials have been characterized over decades with extensive databases, while newly designed alloys from ongoing materials development may have limited or no available data.
+This diversity in material knowledge means that property definitions can range from simple constants to complex measurement datasets to sophisticated theoretical models—essentially, any representation is possible depending on the material and application.

 Researchers often rely on manual interpolation, custom scripting, or proprietary software solutions, which can lead to issues with reproducibility, flexibility and standardization [@ashby2013materials].
 While valuable resources like NIST [@nist_webbook] and libraries like CoolProp [@coolprop] provide extensive material data,